$p$-adic Dynamics of Hecke Operators on Modular Curves

 Enumerate the vertices of the $(\ell+1)$-regular directed graph $\Lambda_\ell(N)$ as $\{v_1, \dots, v_{\nu(N)}\}$, and let~$T$ be the normalized adjacency matrix, so that $(\ell+1)T_{ij}$ is the number of edges from $v_i$ to~$v_j$.
 By Theorem~\ref{thm: properties of the graphs}, the matrix $T$ is bi-stochastic and can be viewed as a time-homogenous irreducible Markov chain.
 As $\Lambda_\ell(N)$ is not bipartite, every eigenvalue of $T$, besides $1$, has modulus smaller than $1$.
 Thus, any initial probability distribution on $\Lambda_\ell(N)^V$ converges exponentially fast to the unique probability distribution $\frac{1}{\nu(N)}\sum_i \delta_{v_i}$, where $\delta_{v_i}$ is the Dirac distribution supported on $v_i$.
 (For $N=2$ everything goes through the same; for $N=1$ most of the considerations go through, but the limit measure need not be the one we have specified.
 For example, if $p=11$ and $\ell = 5$, then $T$ is $\frac{1}{6}\cdot\left( \begin{smallmatrix} 3 & 3 \\ 2 & 4 \end{smallmatrix} \right)$ and the stationary distribution is $\left( \begin{smallmatrix} 2/5 \\ 3/5 \end{smallmatrix} \right)$.)

-With these considerations, to understand further the action of $T_\ell^n$ we may restrict our attention to the discs $D(\uE_i)$ where $\bar \uE_i = \bar \uE$.
+With these considerations, to understand further the action of $T_\ell^n$ we may restrict our attention to a single disc.
 That is, we need to study the action of the monoid $\scrH_N^+(\uE)$ on the residue disc $D(\uE)$.
-This residue disc may be viewed as the generic rigid analytic fibre $(\tilde D(\bar \uE))_{rig}$ of the formal scheme $\tilde D(\bar \uE)$ that is the formal deformation space of the elliptic curve $\bar \uE$; equivalently, by Serre-Tate and \'etaleness, of the $p$-divisible group $\bar{E}[p^\infty]$; equivalently, by Tate, of the formal group~$\hat{\bar E}$.
-The group $\scrR^\times$, and hence $\scrH_N^+$, can thus be interpreted as automorphism groups of $\hat {\bar E}$.
-The work of Gross-Hopkins, which is our next topic, will allow us to consider instead the action of $\scrH_N$ on $\PP^1_{\QQ_q}$.
-The methods we shall use will rely on the $p$-adic and Zariski closures of these.
+This residue disc may be viewed as the generic rigid-analytic fibre $(\tilde D(\bar \uE))_{rig}$ of the formal scheme $\tilde D(\bar \uE)$ that is the formal deformation space of the elliptic curve $\bar \uE$; equivalently, by Serre-Tate and \'etaleness, of the $p$-divisible group $\bar{E}[p^\infty]$; equivalently, by Tate, of the formal group~$\hat{\bar E}$.
+The group $\scrR^\times$, and hence $\scrH_N$, can thus be interpreted as automorphism groups of~$\hat {\bar E}$.
+The work of Gross-Hopkins, which is our next topic, will allow us to consider instead the action of $\scrH_N$, that factors through $\scrG_N$, on $\PP^1_{\QQ_q}$.
+The methods we shall use will rely on the $p$-adic and Zariski closures of $\scrG_N$.
 As the groups $\GG_N, G_N$ are well-understood by Corollary~\ref{cor: description of G_N} and Proposition~\ref{prop: Zariski closure}, this will prove to be a powerful technique.